 With the Lark Ascending

-Recent posts have been looking at some of the magical moments of spring.
 If Spring makes us ‘dance with the daffodils’ (to use Wordsworth’s words), then summer will make us want to fly with ‘the lark ascending’ (to use Vaughan Williams’ expressive phrase).
-I hope that you and I will both be inspired to set our minds upon higher things and join with the lark as it sings its lofty song of joy.
+It is time to set our minds upon higher things and join with the lark as it sings its lofty song of joy.